United Kingdom Warning and Monitoring Organisation

 ROC Group & UKWMO Sector Locations

-The Latitude / Longitude coordinates can be entered into Google Maps or Bing Maps search box this places a marker on the building or the space it occupied.
+The Latitude / Longitude coordinates can be entered into Google Maps or Bing Maps search box, which places a marker on the building or the space it occupied.
 This method is far more accurate than is possible using the 6-Figure OS Map reference which identifies a spot within 100 metres of the location, therefore can be very misleading.

 The ROC Posts within each Group Control area are arranged in clusters usually containing three posts, but can be from two to five.
 One post is designated as the master post.
-Master posts are numbered from ten at intervals of five (10, 15, 20 etc) usually starting in the North of the area and working down left to right.
+Master posts are numbered from ten with an interval of five (10, 15, 20 etc.) usually starting in the North of the area and working down left to right.
 The significance of the clusters is explained in accompanying communications sections in the website menu.